elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 ---

-### Explain, how does the Set Object function in javaScript?
+### Explain how does the Set Object function in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Set object is a special type of object that lets you store “unique” values of any type, whether primitive values or object references.</div><br />
+  <div><strong>Interview Response:</strong> The Set object is a special object that lets you store “unique” values of any type, whether primitive values or object references.</div><br />
-  <div><strong>Technical Response:</strong> The Set object is a special type of object that lets you store unique values of any type, whether primitive values or object references.
+  <div><strong>Technical Response:</strong> The Set object is a special object that lets you store unique values of any type, whether primitive values or object references.
 The Set() constructor creates the base structure of the object.
-The main feature is that repeated calls of set.add(value) with the same value do not do anything.
-That is the reason why each value appears in a Set only once.
+The main feature is that repeated calls of set.add(value) with the same value do not do anything, and that is why each value appears in a Set only once.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />